30+ startup business ideas you can start in Australia

 Interior designer

 Interior design offers low overheads and flexible scheduling.
-If you have an eye for detail and complementary features, you can advise homes and offices on layout, colour, and furnishings.
+If you have an eye for detail, you can advise homes and offices on layout, colour, and furnishings.

 Creative freelancer